oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-claim-expense-reimbursements/rule.md

 - Be signed by the claimant and authorized by the relevant Manager
 - Be supported by Tax Invoices
 - Not include alcohol, as it incurs FBT
-- Receipts should be in English (where possible), or you must write on the receipt what the expense is, and​ what it was for
+- Receipts should be in English (where possible), or you must write on the receipt what the expense is, and what it was for

 Tip: If necessary, you can use the Google Translate app to translate your receipts by taking a photo!